Baby Feeding Schedule by Age

-The age old question.
-As a feeding specialist, I have become familiar with the typical guidelines of how many ounces a baby should be eating.
+The age old question: “How much and how often should I feed my baby?”
+As feeding specialists and lactation counselors, my team has become familiar with the typical guidelines of how many ounces a baby should be eating.

 However, as a mom to both a formula fed baby and a breastfed baby, I understand how stressful it can be trying to figure out if your baby is eating enough and how much to offer.